Vishnu-Kandati/Notepad/README.md

 Post - The POST HTTP method is used to create a document by passing the content entered by the user.
 A new document will be created in the database with a
        newid(identification for document).

-Put -  The PUT HTTP methos is used to edit the content of the document of the user which was edited before.
+Put -  The PUT HTTP method is used to edit the content of the document of the user which was edited before.

 Delete - The DELETE HTTP method is used to delete the document.
 The params will be the docid which specifies the document to be deleted.